lumarama/foreachi/src/flutter/provider-cheatsheet.md

 ---
 # Flutter UI State Management - Provider Example

-There are several UI state management approaches in Flutter:

- - StatefulWidget
- - BLoC design pattern
- - Provider library

-This article is a very quick guide how to use [Provider](https://pub.dev/packages/provider).
+This article is a quick guide how to use [Provider](https://pub.dev/packages/provider) for UI state management in Flutter.

 ## Update pubspec.yaml